 Here’s another example:

-This is example demonstrates Google’s ability to read text:
+This example demonstrates Google’s ability to read text:

 Google uses image captions, alt text, file name and the text surrounding the image in order to understand the image and use it for ranking purposes.

 Google hasn’t revealed if they use text on images for ranking purposes.
-As you can see above, Google has the ability (through Optical Character Recognition), to read words in images.
+As you can see above, Google appears to have the ability (through Optical Character Recognition), to read words in images.

 This is an interesting diagnostic tool for getting an idea of how Google might possibly understand your images.
 It could also give you a hint if maybe you might need to optimize the image better.

 Upload an image and see what Google thinks about your image: